Want to hear more from us?

 What are the different types of personality assessment?

-Broadly, there are two different types:
+Broadly, there are two different types of personality assessment:

-Self-report: These present a set of statements (sometimes hundreds) and ask candidates how well they feel each statement applies to them.
+Self-report: These personality assessments present a set of statements (sometimes hundreds) and ask candidates how well they feel each statement applies to them.
 An example might be “I bounce back quickly from adversity”.
 While these were historically completed on paper, they’re now usually online.

 Behaviour-based: With behaviour-based assessments, there are no statements.
 Instead, they use online tasks to measure candidates’ unique behaviour and personality in action.
 This means employers can get an accurate insight, without requiring a candidate to really know their own personality.